raganwald-deprecated/Roweis/README.md

 **how sammy\_js does it**

 To write a Roweis [single page application][spa], you'll need jQuery, Sammy, Roweis, and one of Sammy's template plug ins ([Haml][haml] recommended).
-Ini its simplest form, your single page will expose one page element that Roweis and Sammy will manipulate, something like this:
+In its simplest form, your single page will expose one page element that Roweis and Sammy will manipulate, something like this:

     !!!5

     %html
       %head
         %script{:src=>"jquery.js", :type=>"text/javascript", :charset=>"utf-8"}